topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 If you have recorded a route, you can view the height above ground profile in the route details screen.
 If the route is aerial, the height above ground profile is already listed below the terrain height profile.
 If not you can tap on the height profile to view the profile details, and then in the top of the screen, you can switch the profile view to height above ground.

-Technical details of the Height extension
+Technical details of the height extension
 -----------------------------------------
 Downloading
 ~~~~~~~~~~~